LucSEILER/tp-web-fullstack/README.md

 start.bat
 ```

-Then you can access the API Gateway with the port [4000](http//localhost:4000).
+Then you can access the API Gateway goint to http://localhost:4000.

 You have to access to **/users** to access the user-service, and **/videogame** to access the videogame-service.

-The frontapp can be reached going [here](http//localhost:4000).
+The frontapp can be reached going to http://localhost:3000.

 After that, you can stop all the Docker containers using the ```stop.bat``` script.